aRandomMenno/aRandomMenno.github.io/README.md

 # I am stepping away from the internet for a bit!

 * Do not worry about I am okay I'm just a tad bit addicted to the internet.
+  * This does not mean I will stop working on my site entirely...
+    * I will still work on it, just less frequent.

 ## Todo list: